Tarantula (TV series): Development

 Creator Carson Mell has stated that the inspiration for the show and the original webseries came from his exasperation with "anti-hero" humor.
 Departing from the misanthropic humor of contemporary adult animation shows such as Rick and Morty, Mell instead sought "to make a show where people are nice to each other, where if you hurt someone’s feelings it’s a big deal."

 Episodes

 The entire season was released on the TBS app/website on December 3, 2017.

 Broadcast

 Prior to the television release date, the entire series was released on the TBS website and app on December 3, 2017.
-The series made its television debut on December 4, 2017 at 10pm on TBS.
+The series made its television debut on December 4, 2017, at 10pm on TBS.

 Ratings

-The series premiere involved the back to back broadcast of episodes of episodes 3 and 4 as the first two episodes were not aired on broadcast television.
+The series premiere involved the back to back broadcast of episodes 3 and 4 as the first two episodes were not aired on broadcast television.
 Episode 3 attracted 380,000 viewers and episode four had 230,000 viewers.